 Burying the Bourbon

 The couple decided to participate in the Southern tradition of burying a bottle of bourbon exactly one month before the wedding, in hopes of good weather on the big day.
-Not only is Jefferson’s Bourbon one of their favorite brands, it’s also a shout-out to the previous resident of Tuckahoe Plantation.
+Jefferson’s Bourbon is one of their favorite brands.
 Brittany and Andrew dug up the bottle after the ceremony, and then both took a sip before sharing with their wedding party.

 Guests drank wine, beer, hot apple cider, and two signature cocktails: the Henry (bourbon, Root liquor, lemon juice, ginger syrup) and the Henrietta (pear vodka, pear nectar, lime juice, rosemary syrup, rosemary sprig).
 The couple wanted to include their pug, Henry, in the wedding, so they ordered custom wood stir sticks with gold foil pug silhouettes from ForYourParty.

 The cocktail-style reception was held in a Sperry tent on the front lawn.
 To encourage mingling, the newlyweds offered seating at round tables for about 60 percent of guests.
 The informal cocktail reception included three-sided stations; though not everybody ate at the same time, guests could choose to talk, dance, stand, or sit and eat.
 The fork-friendly, tapas-style foods and large artisan cheese display in the middle of the tent kept people nibbling all night.
 Coral, gray, and blue linens adorned the bar and food tables, while votive candles gave the entire space a warm glow.